Expert-Token Resonance MoE: Bidirectional Routing with Efficiency Affinity-Driven Active Selection: Method

 Feed-forward network (FFN) layers are commonly employed in expert networks, allowing each expert to learn independently as a separate neural network, thus preventing interference between samples.
 This mechanism leads to a severe load imbalance, as experts frequently selected in the early stages are more likely to be chosen in later stages.
-To mitigate this skewness in token allocation, the auxiliary loss \citep{shazeer2017outrageously} has been proposed, defined as $L_{\mathrm{aux}} = \alpha{{n}{\sum_{i=1}^{n}f_i{P_i}}}$, where $f_i = \frac{1}{T}\sum_{\vx\in{\beta}}\mathds{1}{\mathop{\arg\max}p(\vx)=i}$, and $P_i = \frac{1}{T}\sum{\vx\in{\beta}}p_i(\vx)$.
-Here, $\beta$ represents the batch containing $T$ tokens, and $p_i$ denotes the probability of a token being routed to expert $i$.
+To mitigate this skewness in token allocation, the auxiliary loss \citep{shazeer2017outrageously} has been proposed.
+Building upon the auxiliary loss, our work introduces a loss bias term based on data locality, represented as $L_{\mathrm{loc}} = \mu \mathrm{KL}(D_{\mathrm{c}}||D_{\mathrm{l}}) = -\mu \int{D_{\mathrm{c}}(x)\ln[\frac{D_{\mathrm{l}}(x)}{D_{\mathrm{c}}(x)}]\mathrm{d}x}$, i.e., the Kullback-Leibler (KL) divergence of the current distribution $D_{\mathrm{c}}(x)$ and the fully localized distribution $D_{\mathrm{l}}(x)$.
+This loss term serves as a soft constraint, encouraging tokens to be sent to experts residing on the same node, thereby mitigating the substantial overhead incurred by partial inter-node communication.